snw7/reporting-reminder/README.md

 ## Getting Ready

-1. if you do not host your own ntfy server create an account on [ntfy.sh](ntfy.sh)
+1. If you do not host your own ntfy server create an account on [ntfy.sh](ntfy.sh)

-2. create a new topic for this use case
+2. Create a new topic for this use case

 3. Download the `ntfy` app to your phone and subscribe to your topic (enable push notifications here)